ctraabe/NaviCtrl/README.md

 Main loop:

+1. Receive interrupt from FlightCtrl indicating a new 128Hz frame
-1. Request the latest magnetometer reading from LSM303D
+2. Request the latest magnetometer reading from LSM303D
-2. Wait for attitude and status update from Flight Ctrl (SPI)
+3. Process any data received from UBlox GPS
-4. Compute position delta, velocity, and heading correction
+4. Compute position delta, velocity, and heading correction (Kalman filter)
-5. Send data to Flight Ctrl
+5. Notify FlightCtrl of update via the interrupt line
+6. Exchange data with FlightCtrl (SPI)
-6. Log data to SD card
+7. Log data to SD card
-7. Wait for signal from Flight Ctrl and then go to 1.